 The legal basis for processing your personal data are the legitimate interests of the project (keep records as evidences of activities for our funders, and to keep a register of the number of attendees to the workshops and any special requests they may have in order to provide enough room and suitable catering options for all attendees).
 It is foreseen that the information will be kept during the project and for 5 years after the end of the project as evidences of activities towards our funders.

 We may take photos or record video during the workshops and therefore, you may appear in some of the footage.
-As part of the registration form, we will ask for your consent to record video or take photographs of you during the event and publish them in our website or social media with the solely objective of promoting the project and disseminate its outcomes.
-By ticking the consent box, you consent to us using the images/footage for the above-mentioned purposes.
-As we rely on your consent for processing your data, you have the right to withdraw consent for data processing at any time by contacting us (see contact details above).
+We may publish some of this footage in our website and/or social media with the solely objective of promoting the project and disseminate its outcomes.
+The legal basis for processing your personal data are the legitimate interests of the project (keep records as evidences of activities for our funders and promote the projects and its outcomes).
 If videos are publicly displayed on the website, they will be kept for as long as the website is active; otherwise these will be kept for 5 years after the project ends as evidences of project activities for our funders.

 Disclosure of your information